 Personality or temperament changes in older dogs can be caused by different things, including physical health issues, emotional upset, changes in their family or environment and more.

-If Fido’s behavior has you worried, confused or frustrated, the info. on this page will help you figure out exactly what’s causing the changes and point you to tips and advice for managing them.
+If your old dog’s behavior has you worried, confused or frustrated, the information on this page may help you figure out exactly what’s causing the changes and point you to tips and advice for managing them.

 Old Dog Behavior – Physical Changes